Dear SaaStr: What Do You Have to Get Right in a Start-Up?

 - Dominating the market.
-Helps, but … Marketo, Eloqua, Hubspot, ExactTarget, Pardot, Silverpop, and so many others had great exits in marketing automation.
+Helps, but … Marketo, ExactTarget, Pardot, Silverpop, and so many others had great exits in marketing automation.
+And HubSpot became the biggest of them of all, and wasn’t first.
 No, you don’t always have to dominate a market.
 Dominating a niche in a market does help, however.

 - 10x Better than Incumbents.
 Only sort of required.
 Yes, your new product does have to be better than the existing guys.
 But sometimes only in just 1 small, but important, way.
 And sometimes just Cheaper and Best Service also work without any real different features.